Genealogical constructions of population models: Introduction

-In order to extend the lookdown construction to the setting in which the locations or types of individuals in the population affect their reproductive dynamics, \cite{K00} introduced the idea of taking random levels.
+In order to extend the lookdown construction to the setting in which the locations or types of individuals in the population affect their reproductive dynamics, \cite{K00} introduced the idea of taking random levels in $[0,\infty )$.
 More precisely, writing $E$ for the space in which the population evolves, conditional on the empirical measure of the population configuration being $K(t)$ at time $t$, `individuals' are assigned types and levels according to a Poisson distribution on $E\times [0,\infty )$ with mean measure $K(t)\times\ell$, where $\ell$ is Lebesgue measure.
 If we `average out' over the distribution of the levels we recover $K(t)$.
-Under appropriate conditions, the most important of which is that the generator governing the dynamics of the labeled population respects the conditionally Poisson structure (the analogue of the exchangeability in the case of fixed levels), a Markov mapping theorem, Theorem \ref{mf}, allows us to conclude that by `removing the levels' we recover the Markov process whose generator is obtained through this process of averaging.
+Under appropriate conditions, the most important of which is that the generator governing the dynamics of the labeled population respects the conditionally Poisson structure (the analogue of the exchangeability in the case of fixed levels), the Markov mapping theorem, Theorem \ref{mf}, allows us to conclude that by `removing the levels' we recover the Markov process whose generator is obtained through this process of averaging.
 In particular, existence of a solution to the martingale problem for the unlabeled population process is enough to guarantee existence of a solution to the martingale problem for the labeled population, from which a solution to that for the unlabeled population can be read off by averaging.
 Moreover, uniqueness of the solution of the labeled martingale problem guarantees that of the solution to the unlabeled martingale problem.
 In \cite{K00}, this approach was used to construct measure-valued population models with spatially dependent birth and death rates: for a given spatial location, offspring can be inserted at rates that depend on the local configuration without destroying the conditionally Poisson structure.
-Poisson levels have been used extensively since (e.g.~\cite{Buh02, DEFKZ00, GLW05, VW13}).
-In \cite{KR11}, levels are again conditionally Poisson, but now they are allowed to evolve continuously with time, a device which we shall also exploit here.
+Poisson levels have been used extensively since (e.g.~\cite{Buh02, DEFKZ00, GLW05, VW15}).
+In \cite{KR11}, levels are again conditionally Poisson, but now they are allowed to evolve continuously with time, a device which we shall also exploit in this work.
+The main novelty in the examples presented here is that we are able to (flexibly) incorporate `event-based' updating mechanisms in the lookdown construction.